1982 Pacific typhoon season: Typhoon Ellis (Oyang)

 A disturbance appeared in the monsoon trough south of Ponape on August 15.
 Modest development ensued as it moved west-northwest, and the system was classified as a tropical depression on the morning of August 19, and a tropical storm that night.
 Turning to the northwest, Ellis became a typhoon on the morning of August 21, and ultimately a major typhoon on August 22.
 A mid-level trough moving into the Yellow Sea continued Ellis' recurvature.
 Soon after peaking as a lower-end category 4 cyclone, Ellis soon began to weaken in response to an eyewall replacement cycle that began to happen in Ellis.
 Moving east of Okinawa on August 25, the cyclone headed northward towards Japan, where it encountered colder waters, causing the system to weaken even further as Ellis struck Japan.
 Moving by Kyūshū, Shikoku, and Honshū, the cyclone degenerated into a tropical storm.
 Heavy rains up to 711 mm inundated southwest Japan, bringing life to a standstill for the region.
 Five perished across Japan.
 Moving into the Sea of Japan on August 27, Ellis evolved into an extratropical cyclone which turned back to the northwest, ending up about 220 km west of Vladivostok.The extratropical cyclone then churned in the open area near Russia and Alaska, bringing some rains.

 Prior to the approach of the typhoon, many residents of Nagasaki Prefecture evacuated their homes.
 Virtually all domestic flights to and from the islands of Kyushu and Shikoku were canceled, resulting in approximately 5,000 stranded customers.
 In Shikoku, 14,000 houses lost power.
 One person was killed in Kagoshima Prefecture and Miyazaki Prefecture each.
 Overall, 20 homes were destroyed, 985 houses were flooded, 6 bridges were washed away, and landslides occurred in 137 places, 19 of which occurred in Miyazaki, Kagoshima, and Ōita Prefectures, prompting 4,604 people to flee their homes in Miyazaki.
 Nationwide, five people were killed, two were wounded, and twenty-seven were wounded.
 Across South Korea, three people were killed and five were missing.
 Over 1,000 houses received damage, leaving more than 5,000 people homeless.
 Crops were flooded while roads and communication lines were cut across the eastern portion of the country.
+Total damage in Kochi Prefecture was ¥15.7 billion (US$60.3 million).
+Damage in Ehime Prefecture amounted to ¥676 million (US$2.17 million).